pallavi-chaurasiya/movies-trailer/README.md

 ## To run the project
-Run the python file named "generate_website.py" to geneate html webpage for the movies list implemented as class in Movies
+Run the python file named "generate_website.py" to geneate html webpage for the list of movies implemented as a class in media.py